platanus/restspec/README.md

 The only one that is completely necesary is the `endpoints.rb` file.
 This file is when you define what your endpoints are and give them names.
 For example, the following endpoint: `GET /users/:id/orders` can be mapped to an endpoint named `users/orders`.
 This name can be used to reference and execute the endpoint in the tests instead of repeating it many times.

-The next one, `schemas.rb`, represents the attributes your entities are πsche
+The next one, `schemas.rb`, represents the attributes your entities are made of, and the final one, `requirements.rb` only helps to ensure that some information is already present on the system when the tests begin.

 ### Setup